xguse/table_enforcer/README.rst

 Description
 -----------

-A python package to facilitate the iterative process of developing and using schema-like representations of DataFrames in pandas for recoding and validating instances of these data.
+A python package to facilitate the iterative process of developing and using schema-like representations of table data to recode and validate instances of these data stored in pandas DataFrames.

-This is a very young attempt at solving a recurrent problem many people have.
+This is a `fairly young` attempt to solve a recurrent problem many people have.
 So far I have looked at multiple solutions, but none really did it for me.

+They either deal primarily with JSON encoded data or they only really solve the validation side of the problem and consider recoding to be a separate issue.
+They seem to assume that recoding and cleaning has already been done and all we care about is making sure the final product is sane.

+To me, this seems backwards.

-I need to load, recode, and validate tables all day everyday.
-Sometimes its simple; you can ``pandas.read_table()`` and all is good.
-But sometimes you have a 400 column long RedCap data dump that is complicated `af` and you need to develop your recoding logic through an iterative process.
+I need to load, recode, and validate tables all day, everyday.
+Sometimes its simple; I can ``pandas.read_table()`` and all is good.
+But sometimes I have a 700 column long RedCap data dump that is complicated af, and it `really` helps me to develop my recoding logic through an iterative process.
+For me it makes sense to couple the recoding process directly with the validation process: to write the "tests" for each column first, then add recoding logic in steps until the tests pass.

-This is an attempt to apply a sort of "test driven development" approach to data cleaning.
+So `Table Enforcer` is my attempt to apply a sort of "test driven development" workflow to data cleaning and validation.

 Basic Workflow